The secret life of plants, a very special book

 Well, I did not until 1973 when I read the book “The secret life of Plants” by Peter Tompkins and Christopher Bird.
-Many years have passed but I clearly remember 2 stories which impressed me a lot.
+Many years have passed but I clearly remember 2 stories that impressed me a lot.

 2 Special experiments

 Imagine a room with several different geranium plants in flower pots.
 Each plant has electrodes attached to its leaves.
 In a room close by, a monitor faithfully records all the reactions of the plants.
 Different people come and go and these plants are being nurtured and well taken care of, with regular light and sufficient water.

 Then, one day a new person enters this room and kills one of the geranium plants.
 Literally stamping on it, tearing it apart, and destroying it.
 On the monitor, they observed that the other geraniums were very agitated, like experiencing real fright.